dirtkiller23/CS2ResourceCompiler/README.md

-# CS2 Resource Compiler
+# GUI Resource Compiler
 A GUI for resourcecompiler with the same options as Hammer for compiling maps, plus more.

 # Requirements
-- CS2 and Workshop Tools installed.
-(If the application cannot find CS2, click custom path and select cs2.exe)
+- Any Source 2 game and Workshop Tools installed.
+(If the application cannot find the game, click custom path and select the game's exe.)

 # Usage